Orange-TheGameDev/Qrow/README.md

 # Qrow

-Qrow game engine will (hopefully) be a fast and powerful 2D engine scriptable in Lua.
+Qrow game engine is a fast, simple, and powerful 2D game engine (library) made in Lua and SDL2.

 made by kappa.